Hardy inequality and asymptotic eigenvalue distribution for discrete Laplacians: Introduction

 for $f\in\Cc_c(\Vr)$.
 This inequality also gives a necessary condition for the absence of essential spectrum for $\Delta_{\Er, \theta}$ (see Corollary \ref{c:essDeltanec}).
 In Proposition \ref{p:bipart}, we also prove that, in general, the constant $2$ cannot be improved.
 It is also easy to see that $\Delta_{\Er, \theta}$ is bounded if and only if $d_G(Q)$ is (see Proposition \ref{p:bounded}).

 In this paper we are interested in minorating the Laplacian with the help of the weighted degree.
 In the case of non-magnetic Laplacians, one standard approach is to use isoperimetric inequalities.
-The classical version gives estimates on the bottom of the spectrum.
+The classical version gives estimates on the bottom of the spectrum .
 This is not adapted to our situation.
 We rely on a modified version.
-Given a subset $W\subset \Vr$, let
+We define the following isoperimetric constant associated to (the weighted degree of) $G$ by